What is Music Therapy?

 What makes you different from other people that play music for people in need?

 Music therapists are trained professionals with knowledge in psychology, music, and therapeutic techniques.
-Volunteer musicians are valuable in providing musical experiences, but do not have the training, treatment processes, or therapeutic goals and objectives that a board certified music therapist offers.
+Other people such as volunteer musicians do offer pleasant musical experiences, but do not have the training, treatment processes, or therapeutic goals and objectives that a board certified music therapist offers.